rubys/ballroom/README.md

     2. Move the shoe.
 This can be done by dragging and dropping the ball of the shoe or by using the keyboard.
 Keyboard instructions follow this list.
+Double clicking on either the x or y values following the word *Move* in the sidebar will allow direct entry of the desired stopping point.

     3. Rotate the shoe.
 This can be done by dragging and dropping the heel of the shoe.
 Again keyboard instructions follow this list.
+Double clicking on the value following the word *Rotate* in the sidebar will allow direct entry of the desired orientation.

-    4. Repeat substeps *i* through *iii* as often as you like.  ***note***: Pressing the ESC key will reset the step you are working on.
+    4. Repeat substeps *i* through *iii* as often as you like.  ***note***:
+        Pressing the ESC key will reset the step you are working on.

     5. Adjust the number of beats, text, and note to be displayed as this step is being performed.  **Notes**: